robertbraeutigam/scan/README.md

 ### Message Choreography

-There can be only one logical connection between any two parties.
+There can be only at most two logical connection between any two parties.
 If a logical connection already exists, that must be used.
 If not, a new logical connection needs to be established.
 If there is already a TCP connection between the source and the target, that TCP connection must be used.
 If not, a new TCP